The Beyonder's Prophecy

 Rodney: “I’m outside.
 Let’s go, bruh.
 You ‘bout to witness history.”

 Jalen chuckled, shaking his head.
 History?
-Rodney was way too hype about this chick.
+Rodney was way too hype about this.
+A few minutes later, he grabbed his keys, wallet, and phone, heading outside.

-Rodney pulled up to The Ice and Flame Club at exactly 9:27 PM.
+Rodney and Jalen pulled up to The Ice and Flame Club at exactly 9:27 PM.
 Jalen stepped out, taking in the sight of the building.
 It was stunning, art deco architecture, glowing signage, and a vintage aesthetic that made it feel like they’d stepped back in time.

 Rodney grinned, practically vibrating with excitement.
 “Told you!
 And we haven’t even gotten inside yet.”

-The moment they entered, Jalen instantly felt the shift.
-The place oozed old-school sophistication.
-The interior was dimly lit with golden chandeliers, dark wooden accents, and plush red velvet seating.
-The air was thick with a mix of cologne, perfume, and the distant scent of expensive cigars.
 A live jazz band played softly in the background, setting the perfect sultry tone.
 Women floated through the space, draped in silk gowns, glittering dresses, and dramatic high heels.
 The men were equally sharp, wearing suits and ties, with a few rocking suspenders and fedoras to match the club’s era-inspired theme.
 A black-and-white photo of Ella Fitzgerald and Duke Ellington hung near the entrance, emphasizing the venue’s deep jazz roots.

-Rodney smirked.
+Rodney smiled.
 “Man, we ain’t even got to the best part.
 Let’s hit the bar, get some drinks, and get a good spot before Jessica takes the stage.
 You gotta see her to believe it.”

 Jalen followed his boy to the bar, wondering just how legendary this woman really was.
 He already had seven gorgeous women in his life so his expectations were very low as to how impressed he could really be.
-The two ordered drinks, Rodney was fidgeting in his seat, practically bouncing with anticipation as he kept glancing toward the stage at the far end of the room.
-Jalen, meanwhile, leaned back, sipping his bourbon and ginger ale, taking in the atmosphere.
-He had to admit, this place had a vibe.
-The energy was intimate, classy, and electric all at once.

 Then the lights dimmed, and the low hum of conversation around them quieted.
 A voice came over the loudspeaker, smooth and theatrical.

-“Ladies and gentlemen ... may we present, ... the gorgeous and divine ...
+“Ladies and gentlemen ... may we present ... the gorgeous and divine ...
 Jessica ...
 Robinson...”

 Rodney tensed beside Jalen, nudging him hard in the arm.
 “Here she comes!” he whispered excitedly.
-Jalen just smirked and shook his head, amused at how giddy his boy was acting over a woman he had never even spoken to.
+Jalen just smiled and shook his head, amused at how giddy his boy was acting over a woman he had never even spoken to.

-Then it happened.
-The stage remained in darkness, except for a single spotlight illuminating the curtain.
-From behind it, one single, long, toned leg stepped out, slow and deliberate.
-The red Christian Louboutin So Kate stiletto caught the light, gleaming with every shift of her foot.
+The red stiletto pointed-toe high heel on the foot caught the light, gleaming with every shift of her foot.
 The energy in the room shifted immediately as if every man in the place suddenly forgot how to breathe.

 Then, that voice...

-Smooth, velvety, with a sultry richness that wrapped around the room like smoke.
+It was smooth and velvety, with a sultry richness that wrapped around the room like smoke.
 A voice that wasn’t just heard but felt.

 “You had plenty money, 1922...”